 Here are some of my favourite resources for finding new people to race with or simply to communicate with like-minded people who share the same interest:

 And there you have it.
-I hope you’ve enjoyed my list of suggestions for top drones you can buy in 2016.
+I hope you’ve enjoyed my list of suggestions and drone reviews for the best quadcopters you can buy in 2017.

 Have I missed something ?
 Does your favorite drone fit in one of the three categories and it’s not present in the list?
 Let me know in the comments below, I love hearing back from you!

-Also, I’ll be continuously updating the list throughout the upcoming months, so make sure to bookmark this page and keep coming back for more fresh content in the very near future..!
+Also, I’ll be continuously updating this drone buying guide throughout the upcoming months, so make sure to bookmark this page and keep coming back for more fresh content in the very near future..!